 These instruments are the culmination of a three-year long project in which the designers worked closely with dancers, musicians, composers and a choreographer.
-The goal of the project was to develop instruments that are visually striking, utilize advanced sensing technologies, and are rugged enough for extensive use in performance.
+The goal of the project was to develop instruments that are visually striking, utilise advanced sensing technologies, and are rugged enough for extensive use in performance.

 The complex, transparent shapes are lit from within, and include articulated spines, curved visors and ribcages.
 Unlike most computer music control interfaces, they function both as hand-held, manipulable controllers and as wearable, movement-tracking extensions to the body.
 Further, since the performers can smoothly attach and detach the objects, these new instruments deliberately blur the line between the performers’ bodies and the instrument being played.